-Former Minnesota pitcher Piper Ritter is in her seventh season with the Gophers as pitching coach, having already developed two of the top hurlers in Minnesota softball history -- Brianna Hassett and Sara Moulton.
+Former Minnesota pitcher Piper Ritter is in her eighth season with the Gophers as pitching coach, having already developed two of the top hurlers in Minnesota softball history -- Brianna Hassett and Sara Moulton.

 Ritter also tutored Hassett to one of the best seasons in program history in 2009.
 Hassett set program records by racking up 414 strikeouts and pitching 39 complete games.
 Her strikeout mark was more than 100 better than the previous record, set in 2004 by Ritter.
 Hassett also spent 307.0 innings in the circle in 2009, becoming just the second Golden Gopher ever to pitch over 300 innings in a season.
 Hassett thrived in two seasons under Ritter, finishing among the top-five in six career pitching categories, including a school record 88 complete games.

 Ritter also guided Hassett to a record-breaking 2008 season in her first year in charge of Minnesota's pitching staff.
 Hassett went 21-8 with a 1.82 earned run average that season.
 At the time, Hassett's 276 strikeouts were the third-most in a single season in Minnesota history, trailing only Ritter's totals of 311 during 2003 and 301 during 2002.

 During her four-year playing career with the Gophers (2001-04), Ritter became one of the most accomplished pitchers in program history.
 She still holds Minnesota's career records for strikeouts (1,122), innings pitched (921.1), games (173), wins (88) and shutouts (33), while ranking second for complete games (85).
 Her career strikeout mark ranks third all-time in the Big Ten and 14th in NCAA history.
 Ritter threw five career no-hitters for the Gophers, including two perfect games.